BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    so they can be toggled at a more granular level.
  * Fixed an error which was causing Dexiduous's drops to be way too huge, even for this mod.
+ * Added an optional folder which doubles the standard enemy drop rate (disabled by default)
  * Converted some statements to `set` commands which had been needlessly using hotfixes previously.